LizardByte/Sunshine/docs/source/about/guides/linux.rst

 Virtual Display Setup
 +++++++++++++++++++++

-There is no need to buy a dummy plugin, when you can just use this config to get a virtual display for free!
+As an alternative to a dummy dongle, you can use this config to create a virtual display.

 .. important:: This is only available for NVidia GPUs using Xorg